slerman12/UnifiedML/README.md

 python Run.py parallel=true
 ```

-which automatically parallelizes the Encoder's "Eyes" across all visible GPUs.
-The Encoder is usually the most compute-intensive architectural portion; more, advanced experimental distributed features are described below:
+which automatically parallelizes the Encoder's "Eyes" across all visible GPUs, usually the most compute-intensive architectural portion; more, advanced experimental distributed features are described below:

 To share whole agents across multiple parallel instances, you can use the ```load_per_steps=``` flag.